Inflation is easing, even if it may not feel that way

 Inflation could stay high for a while

-While the prices of some goods have fallen in recent months, Fed officials are concerned that the rising price of services — which includes everything from haircuts to housepainting — could keep inflation stubbornly high.
+The prices of some goods have begun to fall.
+New car prices, for example, declined in December for the first time in nearly two years.
+But Fed officials are concerned that the rising price of services — which includes everything from haircuts to house painting — could keep inflation stubbornly high.

 Service costs are largely driven by the wages of service workers such as barbers and plumbers.